pensjonatus/flash-fiction/blog/universal-love-2.md

 ---
-title: 'Universal Love'
+title: Universal Love
 date: '2013-09-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Party, the music was loud, everybody was drunk dancing falling over the couch